-Whether you’re playing online casino games or trying your luck at a real brick and mortar casino, it’s undeniable that gambling and mathematics have a symbiotic relationship.
-Math has been used to calculate the probability of certain outcomes occurring in gambling, and gambling, in turn, has been used to develop many math theories.
+Whether youโre playing online casino games or trying your luck at a real brick-and-mortar casino, itโs undeniable that gambling and mathematics have a symbiotic relationship, from designing payment systems for cryptocurrencies and calculating bonuses to calculating probabilities of outcomes occurring in gambling.
+Gambling, in turn, has been used to develop many mathematical theories.
 These theories have gone on to be repurposed to solve more complex problems in other fields.

-For example, Mathematician Henri Poincaré’s study of the game of roulette fostered his idea of chaos theory, developed around the turn of the 20th century.
-Polish scientist Stanislaw Ulam’s experimentation with a variant of solitaire produced the Monte Carlo Method (a modeling method for finding approximate solutions based on random sampling,) which is still used today for computer graphics, portfolio management and disease-outbreak analysis.
+For example, Mathematician Henri Poincarรฉโs study of the game of roulette fostered his idea of chaos theory, which developed around the turn of the 20th century.
+Polish scientist Stanislaw Ulamโs experimentation with a variant of solitaire produced the Monte Carlo Method (a modeling method for finding approximate solutions based on random sampling), which is still used today for computer graphics, portfolio management and disease-outbreak analysis.

 There are arguably two mathematical concepts that are most often used in gambling.
-These are the concepts of expected value and probability theory – the latter of which has various concepts underneath it.
+These are the concepts of expected value and probability theory.
+The latter comprises even more concepts.

-It represents the average or mean value of the outcomes, and its formula is:
+It represents the average or mean value of the outcomes.
+The formula is:

 Where E = expected value